 Although I was covered by private health insurance my policy didn’t cover this particular treatment, but I wasn’t going to let this stop me.
 I knew that no Dupuytren’s treatment was 100% effective, but I wanted to give myself the best chance of stopping – or at least putting off – things getting worse.

 My dad’s hands had slowly got worse and he lost some movement in his fingers.
 He had a couple of ops on his right hand, but they were not particularly successful and his hands always looked a little odd.

-I work with computers for my job and didn’t want to be in the situation where I struggle to use a mouse – not to mention everyday things like tying shoe laces or opening jars.
+I work with computers for my job and didn’t want to be in a situation where I struggle to use a mouse – not to mention everyday things like tying shoelaces or opening jars.
 I wasn’t going to just sit back and wait for the Dupuytren’s to get worse before getting help, so I decided to pay for the treatment myself.
 It was a sizeable sum, but I tend to think ‘what price your health?’.

 Although I live in Basildon in Essex, I work all over the country and was pleased to hear that under Dr Shaffer’s care I could be treated in any of a number of centres.
 At the time I worked in Solihull and was staying in Birmingham during the week, so I decided to have the treatment at Cancer Partners UK’s centre in Little Aston.
 It was only 20 miles away from my work and I was able to make appointments at the end of the day, which meant I didn’t have to take any time off.

 I had five days of treatment, followed by five more eight weeks later.
 The radiotherapy was exactly what I expected.
 It was very straight forward, took about five minutes to set it up, 30 seconds to treat, and then off I’d go.
 I always got the appointment times I wanted and if I was late because of heavy traffic, it was never a problem.
 I was very impressed with the efficient and friendly staff, there was no hanging around waiting, or feeling rushed.